tweag/python-monorepo-example/content/blog/2022-09-14-bazel-nix-migration-experience/index.md

 This game has a few attributes that make it an interesting case study:

-- It has a non-trivial structure with modules[^1] shared between client and server executables.
+- It has a non-trivial structure with modules[^2] shared between client and server executables.

 - It depends on several third party libraries.
 Previously these were manually built from source.
-Now with [`rules_nixpkgs`][rules_nixpkgs] they are provided by [Nix][nixpkgs].
+Now with the help of [`rules_nixpkgs`][rules_nixpkgs] they are provided by Nix.
 Typically this means they will be fetched prebuilt from the Nix cache, saving the time it would have taken to compile them.

 - In addition to code that needs to be built, the game has assets like 3D meshes and textures that need to be transformed into a format that can be